pypa/pypa.io/source/index.rst

 <http://mail.python.org/mailman/listinfo/distutils-sig>`_ mailing
 lists.

-For a listing of their most important projects, see :ref:`the key projects list
+For a listing of PyPA's important projects, see :ref:`the key projects list
 <pypug:pypa_projects>`.

 For a user introduction to packaging, see the `Python Packaging User Guide